 Quality of Hires

-Each company derives value from each employee differently so it is up to the company to set up individual metrics for hires, tracking them for up to a year, and recruitment software offer employee tracking methods to evaluate ultimate utility.
+Each company derives value from each employee differently so it is up to the company to set up individual metrics for hires, tracking them for up to a year, and online recruiting software offers employee tracking methods to evaluate ultimate utility.
 Not all top-performing candidates become assets for the company, so the company needs to focus more on taking in suitable hires than just the cream of candidates

 It refers to employees leaving the organization due to termination or voluntary resignation.
 There may be a variety of reasons behind both, but in terms of recruitment, employee turnover/ attrition rate refers to the cases where people leave the office for a proposed better job offer, poor employee experience, low diversity, etc… The company on its side needs to analyze why they are leaving and where they are heading, to position themselves better